projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN 2.0
 ========

-ACRN 2.0 is extending ACRN to support a pre-launched VM (mainly for safety VM) and real-time (RT) VM.
+ACRN 2.0 extended ACRN to support a pre-launched VM (mainly for safety VM) and real-time (RT) VM.

 :numref:`overview-arch2.0` shows the architecture of ACRN 2.0; the main